Farrell Dobbs: Politics

 Dobbs quit in 1939 to work for the new Socialist Workers Party (SWP).
 Dobbs met the Russian revolutionary leader Leon Trotsky when he visited Mexico shortly before Trotsky's death in 1940.

 Dobbs served as mentor and advisor to a young Jimmy Hoffa, while Hoffa was making his rise within the Teamsters, eventually becoming its president in 1957.
 Dobbs primarily inspired Hoffa with his view that the capitalist system was a Darwinian struggle, where power, rather than morality, was the primary factor determining the eventual outcome.

 For opposing World War II, he and other leaders of the SWP and the Minneapolis Teamsters were convicted of violating the Smith Act, which made it illegal to "conspire to advocate the violent overthrow of the United States Government".
 He served over a year of a 16-month sentence in Federal Correctional Institution, Sandstone, from 1944 to 1945.

 Presidential candidacy

 After his release, he became the editor of the SWP's newspaper, The Militant.
 From 1948 to 1960 he was the SWP's candidate for President of the United States, running in four elections.
 He succeeded James P. Cannon as national secretary of the party in 1953, serving until 1972.

+As a reporter for The Militant and as the party's presidential candidate, Dobbs travelled to Montgomery, Alabama to report on the trial of Martin Luther King Jr. After publishing articles supportive of the Montgomery bus boycott and calling on labor unions to join the fight, Dobbs went on a speaking tour to raise money to purchase station wagons that would be donated to the Montgomery Improvement Association's car pool.

 In 1960, Farrell Dobbs and Joseph Hansen, Trotsky's former secretary in Mexico, went to Cuba to experience the revolutionary movement there.
 The two American Trotskyists decided to fully support the Cuban Revolution and the leadership of Fidel Castro and Che Guevara.